DFE-Digital/bat-design-history/app/glossary.md

 Multi-Academy Trust (MAT)
 : A single trust responsible for a group of academies.
 MATs can be providers but cannot be lead schools.

+NASBTT
+: The [National Association of School-Based Teacher Trainers](https://www.nasbtt.org.uk) is a registered charity which represents the interests of schools-led teacher training provision in relation to the development and implementation of national policy developments.
+They are the largest representative body of SCITTs and School Directs.

 Niche routes
 : Non-mainstream routes into teaching, for example, Teach First.